Skip to content

 Washington state wildlife managers confirmed this pack in 2017.

-As of the end of 2018, it had a minimum count of 8 wolves and was counted as a successful breeding pair.
+At the end of 2018, it had a minimum count of eight wolves and was counted as a successful breeding pair.

 Washington Department of Fish & Wildlife – The Grouse Flats Pack